LCAV/mooc-hwlab/docs/audio-peripherals/passthrough/io_setup.md

 _The UDA1334ATS supports the I2S-bus data format with word lengths of up to 24 bits and the LSB-justified serial data format with word lengths of 16, 20 and 24 bits._

 In the code, we will be using 16-bit samples, so the word size is 16 bit.
-It is not so clear what it's meant by "frame" in this context, since the term is not part of the [original I2S specification](https://www.sparkfun.com/datasheets/BreakoutBoards/I2SBUS.pdf).
+It is not so clear what is meant by "frame" in this context, since the term is not part of the [original I2S specification](https://www.sparkfun.com/datasheets/BreakoutBoards/I2SBUS.pdf).
 Nevertheless, we assume that, since the word size could be up to 24 bit, we should choose a "frame" of 32 bits.
 This is confirmed experimentally in the sense that, if we choose a frame of 16 bits, the passthrough does not work.
-You could also test both parameter and control with a logic analyzer what is the frame length.
+You could also test both parameters and control with a logic analyzer what is the frame length.
 Such type of missing information is often encountered when reading a datasheet.

-Lastly, the **Audio frequency** have to be defined.
+Lastly, the **Audio frequency** has to be defined.
 It is important to keep in mind that a faster sampling frequency implies less time for the micro-controller to process each sample.
 On the other hand, a slow sampling frequency impacts the quality of the signal as it reduces its bandwidth.

 The pin called "PLL0" is set to 0 by default \(according to the [schematic](https://cdn-learn.adafruit.com/downloads/pdf/adafruit-i2s-stereo-decoder-uda1334a.pdf?timestamp=1570708179)\), which means that the chip is in _audio mode._ Section 8.1.1, explains that in this mode the pin "PLL1" selects for audio frequency from 16 to 50 kHz \(PLL1 = LOW\) or from 50 to 100 kHz \(PLL1 = HIGH\).
 In this breakout, PLL1 is set to LOW according to the [schematic](https://cdn-learn.adafruit.com/downloads/pdf/adafruit-i2s-stereo-decoder-uda1334a.pdf?timestamp=1570708179).
 In order to make our final choice we will chose 32 kHz, this choice will be confirmed by task 2.
 {% endtab %}